sakibosman/fraud-monitoring-system/README.md

 # Fraud Monitoring System

-This project demonstrates a comprehensive fraud monitoring pipeline designed to identify, score, and visualize suspicious financial activities.
+A comprehensive fraud monitoring pipeline designed to identify, score, and visualize suspicious financial activities.
 The system provides an end-to-end solution for detecting fraud in high-volume transaction environments.

 ---

 ## Business Problem

 Financial institutions face billions in losses annually due to increasingly sophisticated fraudulent schemes.
 The challenge lies in distinguishing legitimate transactions from high-risk activities in real-time without disrupting the customer experience.
-This project addresses the need for a scalable monitoring system that can flag suspicious patterns—such as investment scams and identity theft—and categorize them into actionable risk levels (Approve, Escalate, or Block).
+This project addresses the need for a scalable monitoring system that can flag suspicious trends such as investment scams and identity theft.
+The scoring engine then categorizes them into actionable risk levels (Approve, Escalate, or Block).

 ---